26 March 2019

 Some things during the building process cannot be changed.
 For example, they need to meet fire protection standards.
 In IT almost everything can be changed (but sometimes it requires more time).

 In software development, it’s way easier to develop a product that will work forever.
 In construction, it’s different – you must consider a variety of factors (and spend lots of money) before you decide on a solution that won’t break down easily.

 Conclusions, or lessons I’ve learned

 Well, the construction of our new headquarter was definitely a valuable lesson for me.
 Performing the role of the client in a huge project helped me putting myself in the position of our partners and understanding them better.
 What are the most important lessons I’ve learned?

-4. Therefore, if you want your client to make a crucial choice you should describe each option and their consequences – to make sure that your client’s decision is well-considered and not random.
+Therefore, if you want your client to make a crucial choice you should describe each option and its consequences to make sure that your client’s decision is well-considered and not random.